urbnindicators

 how the variable was calculated.
 Most (though not all) variables that

-are directly available from the ACS are count variables, such as the
+are directly available from the ACS are count variables.
+Many of the

 df_urbnindicators %>%